Orders of Nikshych's Hopf algebra: An explicit description of Nikshych's Hopf algebra

 Let $V_{ij}=A_0f_{ij}$.
 Then $V_{ij} \simeq K^{i,j}$.
 Consider in $A_1$ the element

 Let $W_i$ be the subspace spanned by $v_b^lh_i$ for $l=0,\ldots, p-1.$ Then $W_i \simeq M$ by mapping $v_b^{l-i}h_i$ to $m_l$.
 Thus we have:

 We claim that:

 Using \eqref{thetaijkl}, \eqref{thetamkij}, \eqref{thetakijm}, and \eqref{thetamm}, this formula for $\Omega$ is proved by checking directly the following equalities, which we leave to the reader: A careful calculation reveals that $S(g)=g$.
-This finishes the description of the Hopf algebra structure of $H$.
+This finishes the description of the Hopf algebra structure of $H$ and hence the proof of Theorem \ref{structurenikshych}.

-\begin{remark} Although we used that $K$ is algebraically closed to reconstruct $H$, a posteriori we see that $H$ is defined over $\Q(\zeta)$. \end{remark}
+\begin{remark} Although we used that $K$ is algebraically closed to reconstruct $H$, a posteriori we see from Theorem \ref{structurenikshych} that $H$ is defined over $\Q(\zeta)$. \end{remark}